CharlieBurton10/classicalmusicquiz/README.md

 Github Pages was used to deploy the live website.
 The instructions to achieve this are below:

 1. Log in to Github.
-2. Find the repository for this project, waggytaillodge.
+2. Find the repository for this project, classicalmusicquiz.
 3. Click on the Settings button.
 4. Click on the Pages button in the left hand side bar.
 5. In the Source section, choose main from the drop down select branch menu.
 Select Root from the drop down select folder menu.